Street names: also known as “Plazana or Kwape.”

 If the vomit aspiration is suspected, the patient should be tilted head down and preferably placed on the right side.
-The right lung is more often affected because of the main bronchi’s configuration; this position will tend to localise aspiration to the right side while the upper airway is being cleared and the patient is oxygenated.
+The right lung is more often affected because of the main bronchi’s configuration; this position will localise aspiration to the right side while the upper airway is being cleared and the patient is oxygenated.
 Mortality is lower when aspiration is confined to one lobe than more widespread through the lungs.

 Drug detection times²